EMDR

 Our EMDR therapy is offered in our Park Ridge office located at 1440 Renaissance Dr, Suite 420, Park Ridge, IL 60068 or virtually in Illinois.
 Being in person allows the therapist to effectively attune to the client’s experience and provides a safe space where clients can stay grounded while recalling emotional events.

-Key Aspects of EMDR Therapy
+Key Aspects of EMDR

 Reduces the emotional, vivid, and distressing impact of traumatic memories to reframe them as memories instead of current, active threats